Your Essential Data Breach Response Plan Template

 • Forensics and IT Security Lead (The Detective): This is your boots-on-the-ground technical expert.
 They're responsible for digging in to find out how the breach happened, figuring out what was taken, stopping the bleeding, and kicking the attackers out of your systems for good.

 • Legal Counsel (The Navigator): Get them involved from minute one.
 This person is your guide through the labyrinth of legal and regulatory requirements.
-They’ll advise on who you need to notify and when (think GDPR, CCPA), handle potential lawsuits, and make sure any evidence is collected properly.
+They'll advise on who you need to notify and when (think GDPR, CCPA), handle potential lawsuits, and make sure any evidence is collected properly.
+The International Association of Privacy Professionals (IAPP) notes that over 140 countries now have data protection legislation, making legal coordination essential for any business operating across borders.

 • Communications Lead (The Spokesperson): This individual owns the story.
 They manage every message that goes out, both internally to employees and externally to customers and the press.
 Their goal is to maintain a consistent, transparent, and calm voice throughout the storm.